$10-$20

 one-night-only evening of site-specific,

-interdisciplinary improvisation, featuring four
+interdisciplinary improvisation, featuring

-local artists and Cannery resident Brian Rogers
+four local artists and Cannery resident

-in a two-day collaboration.
-Rogers, a video and
+Brian Rogers in a two-day collaboration.

-sound artist based in New York City, will be
+New York City, will be joined by musicians

-joined by musicians Phillip Greenlief and Leslie
+Phillip Greenlief and Leslie Ross, writer

-Ross, writer Claudia La Rocco, and choreographer
+Claudia La Rocco, and choreographer Meg

-Meg Wolfe.
+Wolfe.
 The event builds on various histories

-among these individuals, all of whom have long
+among these individuals, all of whom have

-solo and collaborative track records, but it
+long solo and collaborative track records,

-worked as an ensemble.
+quintet has worked as an ensemble.

-Since
+Since his

-his emergence on the west coast in
+emergence on the west coast in

-the late 1970s, saxophonist/composer
+the late 1970s,

-Phillip
+saxophonist/composer Phillip

 Greenlief has achieved